 Big fan of the Formula 1 (F1) circuit?
-You have every right to be, since F1 racing is truly an adrenaline rush whether you’re a spectator or behind the wheel.
+You have every right to be.
+Since F1 racing is truly an adrenaline rush whether you’re a spectator or behind the wheel.
 Race days are all about expecting the unexpected which simply adds to all the excitement.
 Luckily, there are several F1 races in the Middle East, from the Bahrain Grand Prix to the Saudi Grand Prix; the races are growing and with that a call for more Arab racers to hit the scene.
-Indeed a number of young Arabs are worth keeping an eye on seemingly on their way to compete in future F1 races.
+With that in mind, we’ve taken a look at the professional Arab racers on the fast take to Formula 1.

 Hamda Al Qubaisi

-Hamda Al Qubaisi has been selected to be part of the Formula 3 test, which she successfully completed on 16 Sept. at Magny-Cours in France.
+Hamda Al Qubaisi has been selected to be part of the Formula 3 test, which she successfully completed on Sept.
+16, 2022, at Magny-Cours in France.
 She is now a member of Formula 3 and a member of the champion PREMA Team.
-While she’s taking her family’s motor racing legacy to a new level, Al Qubaisi is inspiring youth around the world, in an interview with Cosmopolitan, her father (Khaled Al Qubaisi) expressed how he thinks that Hamda is on her way to becoming a strong role model for a new generation of racing drivers.
+While taking her family’s motor racing legacy to a new level, Al Qubaisi is inspiring youth around the world, in an interview with Cosmopolitan, her father, Khaled Al Qubaisi, expressed how he thinks that Hamda is on her way to becoming a strong role model for a new generation of racing drivers.

 A UAE native and UAE’s international karting champion, Rashid Al Dhaheri is the first Arab driver to reach the Ferrari Driver Academy (FDA) scouting world finals back in Oct.
 2022.
 This is an important event for all young race drivers, with the last stage taking place at Ferrari’s headquarters in Maranello, Italy.
 In an interview with the F1 Feeder Series, Al Dhaheri expressed that his ultimate goal is to reach Formula 1, as he recognizes it as a grand objective.
 This is because reaching to F1 races will not come easily and not be delivered on a silver platter.